It’s funny. Some combinations may initially seem like they might not work, simply because you’re mixing casual wear with formal attire.

 So, go for some contrast between the two items.

-For example, a blue polo with an off-white or light gray pair of dress pants.
-Or, a purple polo with beige dress pants.
+For example, a navy polo with an off-white or light gray pair of dress pants.
+Or, a lilac polo with beige dress pants.

 The options are endless.
 It’s fine to experiment with bolder colors, especially in the summer.
 You don’t need to go too wild with it to make it an outfit that stands out.